-Complete the corrective action as describe in the corrective action portion of the form and its attachments.
-Sign and date the Disposition and Corrective Action Completed By line at the bottom portion of the form.
+Organization: Complete the corrective action as describe in the corrective action portion of the form and its attachments.
+Sign and and acceptable the QC Representative will sign and date the Disposition and Corrective Action Verified By line at the bottom of the form indicating closure of the report.